 35 Different Types of African Braids

-Box braids are easily one of the most popular braided styles today.
+Box braids are easily one of the most popular black braided hairstyles today.
 They’re one of those looks that never seem to go out of style, and it’s not hard to see why: they’re as effortlessly gorgeous as they are practical.

 2Feed In Cornrow Updo